Frequently Asked Questions

 o Ontario Graduate Scholarship (OGS): https://grad.uwo.ca/finances/external_funding/ogs.html

-Tuition deposits are paid in the same manner as tuition with online banking being the preferred method.
-If you are paying from a Canadian bank, you can find instructions here: Methods from a Canadian Bank.
+Tuition deposits are paid in the same methods used for regular tuition payments with online banking being the preferred method.
+If you are paying from a Canadian bank, you can find instructions here: Canadian Payments.
 International payments are detailed here: International Payments.
-Upon payment of your tuition deposit your Western Student Center account will reflect a credit balance.
+Once submitted, the deposit appears as a credit on the student’s Western Student Center account.

-Domestic Master’s and any PhD student are not required to pay a deposit.
+Domestic Master’s and all PhD students are not required to submit a deposit.